Volkh-Zero/Quantum-Aeon-Fluxor-workflow-mcp/README.md

 ## For More Information

 See the [Create-MCP.md](Create-MCP.md) file for a complete guide on creating your own AI Expert Workflow MCP server from scratch.

+For details on OpenRouter API integration, see [OPENROUTER.md](OPENROUTER.md).

 ## License